-Please note that we do NOT create separate new titles for each season of a TV-show so the year used is the year the show first aired.
+We do NOT create separate new titles for each season of a TV-show so the year used is the year the show first aired.
 You may indicate a person's participation in later years of the show by adding them only to the appropriate episodes.

 If two titles have the same title in the same year we add a "/" followed by roman numerals after the year as necessary.
 For example, Twilight (2008/I) and Twilight (2008/II).

-English, Portuguese, Hebrew, Indian languages:
+- English, Portuguese, Hebrew, Indian languages

-English language words which must begin with a lower-case letter (unless at the end of a title) are: a an and as at by for from in of on or the to with
+- The English language words which must begin with a lower-case letter (unless at the end of a title) are: a an and as at by for from in of on or the to with

-French, Italian, Spanish, Scandinavian languages, Hungarian, Dutch, Slovenian, Serbian, Croatian, Russian, Japanese, Mandarin, Cantonese:
+- French, Italian, Spanish, Scandinavian languages, Hungarian, Dutch, Slovenian, Serbian, Croatian, Russian, Japanese, Mandarin, Cantonese